Write a Mysql fetchCol() query using Magento standard way without using the Model file.

 )

-15, 17 and 19 is the entity_id with pending status.
+15, 17, and 19 are the entity_id with pending status.